ThalisD/ThalisD/README.md

 - 🌱 I’m currently learning ADVPL
 - 👯 I’m looking to collaborate on ADVPL Project
 - 🤔 I’m looking for help with ADVPL
-- 💬 Ask me about everything is ADVPL, python is life, python is all
+- 💬 Ask me about everything is ADVPL
-- 📫 How to reach me: Discord: Thalis#0189
+- 📫 How to reach me: Discord: thalis.denis
 - 😄 Pronouns: Him
 - ⚡ Fun fact: IDK to much about ADVPL YET!!!
 - ✨  The Future: DEV ADVPL